guido57/IReye/README.md

 $ sudo apt-get install uv4l uv4l-server uv4l-uvc uv4l-webrtc
 ```
 3. reboot
-After rebooting, uv4l is supposed to be installed and available for next use.
+- After rebooting, uv4l is supposed to be installed and available for next use.

 4. Test uv4l-server
 Navigate to [http://localhost:8090](http://localhost:8090)
 This page should appear:

-5. Click on WEBRTC
+5. Click on WEBRTC and view your camera
 This page should appear:

 6. Clickink on Call (the green button) the image of your camera should appear on the "remote" rectangle